mshoaibk/.Net-Clean-architecture/README.md

 - **Unit Testing**: Our codebase includes a comprehensive suite of unit tests that verify the correctness of the application's behavior, ensuring robustness and maintainability.

-- **Logging and Exception Handling**: Our demo incorporates logging and exception handling strategies to track application activities and handle errors gracefully, enhancing reliability and supportability.
+- **Logging and Exception Handling**: Our project incorporates robust logging and sophisticated exception handling strategies using the "Serilog" library to meticulously track application activities and gracefully manage errors.
+This enhances the overall reliability and supportability of the application, making it more resilient and easier to maintain.

 - **Scalability and Performance**: Designed with scalability in mind, the architecture allows for easy scaling by adding new modules or microservices.
 Performance considerations are included in various aspects of the application.